Vprtp/opifex/README.md

 Opifex can then be started by running `bash main.sh` in the main directory.

-(On both cases, please **avoid** running the scripts in other methods, for example `./main.sh`, since this way of execution might cause problems.)
+(In both cases, please **avoid** running the scripts in other methods, for example `./main.sh`, since this way of execution might cause problems.)

 So, as of now, **Opifex runs exclusively on Linux**.